kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 > Till our women had no more children and the men lost reason and faith, \
 > And the Gods of the Copybook Headings said: “The Wages of Sin is Death.”

 The _Feminian Sandstones_ is a reference to the emancipation of women.
-The stanza is also a reference to relaxed sexual morality.
+The stanza is additionally a reference to relaxed sexual morality.

 The results of the sexual revolution and women in the workforce are positive for the individual.
-But the plunging birthrates in most Western countries are a serious threat to these countries.
+But the plunging birthrates in Western countries are a serious threat to these countries.
 If the fertility rate falls below the replacement level, a population is unable to recover and will die out.
 Problems arise much earlier with an aging population because social security systems, health care, and retirement plans stop working.

-The stable nuclear family is in decline, with one-person households increasing dramatically.
-Senseless One-Night-Stands, pornography, girls making their income as prostitutes on OnlyFans are a side-effect of constantly lowered sexual morality.
+The stable nuclear family is declining, with one-person households increasing dramatically.
+Senseless One-Night-Stands, pornography, and girls making their income as prostitutes on OnlyFans are a side effect of constantly lowered sexual morality.
 Finding a partner is reduced to dating apps, where people get “swiped” by their looks.

-Children are hypersexualized and objectified in TV shows like “Cuties” or “AJ, and the Queens”, indoctrinated into the idea that sex is a “spectrum”, that women and men are biologically the same and are exposed to porn long before they reach puberty.
+Children are hypersexualized and objectified in TV shows like “Cuties” or “AJ, and the Queens”, indoctrinated into the idea that sex is a “spectrum”, that women and men are biologically the same, and are exposed to porn long before they reach puberty.

 The rate of STDs in the USA hit a record high for the 6th year in a row in 2019, with 2.5 million Americans having either chlamydia, gonorrhea, or syphilis infections.
-Less than 20 years ago these infections were at a historic low or close to elimination.[^rt2021kd]
+Less than 20 years ago, these infections were at a historic low or close to elimination.[^rt2021kd]

 Secularism is on the rise and people search for meaning in substitute gods like money, fame, identity politics, or social justice.

 As _Martin S. Spiller_ writes: <q>Without sexual morality, the traditional social contract based on trust between the sexes would vanish, and the people would eventually abandon marriage.
-Without marriage, the family, the most basic unit of any civilization would wither and die.</q>[^spiller2000]
+Without marriage, the family, the most basic unit of any civilization, would wither and die.</q>[^spiller2000]

 ### Stanza 7